-The ageing office spaces in India present massive investment opportunity, according to a JLL report.
+The aging office spaces in India present massive investment opportunity, according to a JLL report.

-Out of the existing 642 million square feet of Grade-A office space in the top seven real estate markets in India, the top three — Mumbai, Delhi-NCR and Bengaluru — comprise nearly 64 per cent of the total stock, as per the reported titled ‘Unlocking Value in Real Estate’.
+Out of the existing 642 million square feet of Grade-A office space in India’s top seven real estate markets, the top three — Mumbai, Delhi-NCR, and Bengaluru — comprise nearly 64 percent of the total stock, as per the report titled ‘Unlocking Value in Real Estate.

 “Upgrading these buildings with modern amenities, designs and building technology presents a massive investment opportunity of an estimated Rs 5,500 crore,” it said.

-The report noted that without asset enhancement, offices, shopping malls, hotels, residential buildings and industrial facilities will lose relevance due to evolving end-user habits and preferences.
+The report noted that without asset enhancement, offices, shopping malls, hotels, residential buildings, and industrial facilities would lose relevance due to evolving end-user habits and preferences.